CiscoDevNet/MLAnywhere/README.md

 Go back to the Kubeflow Dashboard page and now select the **Demo Client** notebook.

 ![MLA Stage 3_Demo_Client](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_bolts_demo_client.png)

-Once it loads, it should look like the following so go ahead and run it: -
+Once it loads, it should look like the following, so go ahead and run it: -

 ![MLA Stage 3_Demo_Client_Loaded](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_bolts_demo_client_loaded.png)

 Well, congratulations as we have got to the end as you will be able to see that the experiment has given un an accuracy score on the likelihood of the bolt being of a metric type (in my e.g. its 97% and 82% 'certain')!